Skip to Content

 I added vitamin E oil to this green tea overnight mask for its moisturizing and antioxidant effects.
 A little goes a long way, as vitamin E is effective even at low concentrations.

-There’s something about beautiful packaging that helps take your homemade creations to the next level.
-I wanted my DIY skincare products to have a fancier, more upscale look that makes them ideal for gift giving.
+Beautiful packaging helps take your homemade creations to the next level, and I love my DIY skincare products to have a fancier, more upscale look.

 Green tea overnight mask in glass jar with bamboo spoon